 Unlike traditional psychiatry, which rarely looks at the brain, Amen Clinics uses brain imaging technology to identify brain patterns associated with dementia and other causes of memory problems.

-Untreated memory problems and dementia can cause problems in your life such as:
+Untreated memory problems and dementia can cause significant difficulties in your life such as:

-Science now knows that dementia processes start in the brain decades before symptoms appear.
-One of the great contributions of brain SPECT imaging is that it can show the abnormal patterns of dementia early in the course of the disease, and in some cases, even before symptoms develop.
+Science now knows that the pathological processes of dementia start in the brain decades before symptoms become apparent.
+It is also recognized that unhealthy lifestyle practices have a significant impact on the risk for developing dementia.
+One of the great contributions of brain SPECT imaging is that it can show the abnormal patterns of dementia early in the course of the disease, and in some cases, even before noticeable symptoms emerge.
 Detection with SPECT gives people the opportunity to get treatment in the early stages when it will be most effective.
 SPECT can also reveal brain patterns associated with other conditions that can contribute to memory problems.

-SPECT (single photon emission computed tomography) is a nuclear medicine study that evaluates blood flow and activity in the brain.
+SPECT (single photon emission computed tomography) is a nuclear medicine study that evaluates activity (blood flow) in the brain.
 Basically, it shows three things: healthy activity, too little activity, or too much activity.
 The healthy surface brain SPECT scan on the left, looking down from the top, shows full, even symmetrical activity.
-The Alzheimer’s disease brain scan on the right reveals dramatically low overall activity and shows that the back half of the brain is dying.
+The Alzheimer’s disease brain scan on the right reveals dramatically low overall activity and shows that the back half of the brain is profoundly deteriorated.

 Ready to learn more?
 Speak to a care coordinator today!

-Contact UsDementia is not a single or simple disease.
-It is an umbrella term for neurodegenerative disorders and conditions that impair memory, cognitive function, and thinking skills.
-They can also affect a person’s emotions, behavior, and relationships.
-The following sections provide greater detail on the various types of dementia and the common symptoms associated with them.
+Contact UsDementia is an overarching term for several neurodegenerative conditions that progressively impair memory, cognitive function, and daily living skills.
+It can also affect a person’s emotions, behavior, and relationships.
+The following section provides greater detail on some of the more common types of dementia and the symptoms associated with them.

 Common Symptoms in Alzheimer’s Disease:

 Frontal-temporal lobe dementia is a neurodegenerative disease that affects the function of the frontal and temporal lobes, as its name suggests.
-This disease causes decreased blood flow and low activity in these important areas of the brain that are in charge of thinking, behaving and memory.
+This type of dementia causes decreased blood flow and low activity in these important areas of the brain that regulate thinking, language, behaving, impulse control, and memory.
+With this condition, the damage to the brain often starts in the front, so memory problems may not emerge until later in the course of the disease.

-It’s estimated that 10-15% of people with dementia have this type.
-People with frontal-temporal lobe dementia often develop it in their 50s and 60s, although earlier onset is possible.
-Sometimes this type of dementia is incorrectly diagnosed as late onset bipolar disorder because some of the symptoms look similar.
-It’s so important to know what is really going on by looking at the brain.
-The SPECT images for these two disorders are vastly different.
+It’s estimated that about 5% of people with dementia have this type.
+Compared to Alzheimer’s disease, those with frontal-temporal lobe dementia are usually diagnosed at a younger age—between the ages of 45-60 .
+Sometimes this type of dementia is incorrectly diagnosed as late-onset bipolar disorder because some of the symptoms look similar, but the brain patterns for these two disorders are vastly different.
+Therefore, it is so important to use SPECT imaging to understand what is really going on in the brain.

 Common Symptoms in Frontal-Temporal Lobe Dementia:

-Alcohol Related Dementia is caused by excessive use or abuse of alcohol.
-Alcohol is toxic to the brain, thus heavy long-term use impairs brain function over time, making the brain vulnerable to a degenerative process.
-With SPECT imaging, we will typically see a widespread pattern of low blood flow in the brain
+Alcohol-related dementia is caused by excessive use or abuse of alcohol—a substance that is toxic to the brain.
+Consequently, heavy long-term use of it impairs brain function over time, making the brain vulnerable to a progressively degenerative process.
+With SPECT imaging, we will typically see a widespread pattern of low blood flow in the brains of those with this condition.
+It is also thought that vitamin deficiencies (especially a lack of thiamine), which are commonly found in alcoholics, play an important role in alcohol- related dementia.

-It is estimated that 10% of dementia patients are suffering from vascular dementia.
-This type of dementia occurs as a result of diseases and conditions that inflame or damage blood vessels and consequently restrict blood flow in the brain.
+It is estimated that up to 10% of dementia patients are suffering from vascular dementia.
+This disease develops as a result of medical and mental health conditions as well as lifestyle choices (i.e. poor diet) that inflame, damage, or cause blockages in blood vessels and consequently restrict blood flow in the brain.
 These include:

-With stroke, a person may develop dementia symptoms right afterward, depending on the area that has been damaged; however, symptoms can also develop over time as a result of the artery disease affecting the brain.
+With stroke, a person may develop dementia symptoms right afterward, depending on the area of the brain that has been damaged; however, symptoms can also develop over time as a result of the arterial disease affecting the brain.
 A person who has “mini strokes”—also known as TIAs that cause multiple small blockages in the brain—may also be vulnerable to vascular dementia.

 Symptoms of vascular dementia can vary depending on which areas of the brain are most affected by the disease and may include several of the following:

-SPECT imaging will reveal areas of low blood flow, although the specific pattern for each person will vary based on the brain areas affected by the vascular dementia.
+SPECT imaging will reveal areas of low blood flow, although the specific pattern for each person will vary based on the brain areas affected by vascular damage.

-Normal Pressure Hydrocephalus (NPH) is caused by an abnormal build-up of fluid in the brain, causing the ventricles to enlarge and press on areas of the brain involved with walking, bladder control and cognitive processes.
+Normal pressure hydrocephalus (NPH) is caused by an abnormal build-up of fluid in the brain, causing the ventricles to enlarge and press on areas of the brain involved with walking, bladder control, and cognitive processes.
 NPH causes symptoms that can mimic those seen in Alzheimer’s disease and Parkinson’s disease, so people suffering with NPH are often misdiagnosed.
-A SPECT scan can be extremely helpful in differentiating NPH from actual dementia so that a person can get the urgent medical attention and correct treatment needed for this potentially debilitating condition.
-If identified and treated early (before brain damage has occurred), the dementia symptoms of NPH often can be reversed.
+A SPECT scan can be extremely helpful in ruling out dementia so that a person with NPH can get the urgent medical attention and correct treatment needed for this potentially debilitating condition.
+If identified and treated early enough (before brain damage has occurred), the dementia-related symptoms of NPH can often be reversed.

 Common Symptoms of Normal Pressure Hydrocephalus:

-Pseudodementia is a condition in which a patient has another disorder—such as depression —yet has symptoms that mimic dementia (i.e. memory problems and behavior changes), but does not actually have dementia.
-The role of SPECT imaging is important for revealing the underlying cause of symptoms, since the treatment for depression (as in this example) is very different than that for dementia.
+Pseudodementia is a condition in which a patient has another disorder—such as depression—yet has symptoms that mimic dementia (i.e. memory problems, apathy, and behavior changes) but does not actually have dementia.
+The role of SPECT imaging is important for revealing the underlying cause of symptoms since the treatment for depression is very different from that for dementia.

 “With A Better Brain Comes A Better Life”